jhellerstein/blog/_pending_posts/2025-05-01-monotonicity-and-inflation.md

 * B **merges**: $\bot \sqcup a = a$
 * Final state: A = $a$, B = $a$

 Same updates.
 Same nodes.
 Same messages.
-Just different orders.
+Different orders.
 Two different final states.

 ---